-Norda has designed a trail shoe that will finally meet the demand of trail runners looking for a local, durable and high-performance product.
+Norda has come up with a trail shoe that will finally meet the demand of trail runners looking for a local, sustainable and high-performance product.
 Welcome to the new era of boutique running shoes .

-To be perfectly frank, we didn't plan to sell shoes in the near future when we opened the café.
-Until we discovered Norda: a superbly innovative Quebec shoe manufacturer, offering a product with many virtues, starting with its durability.
+To be perfectly honest, we didn't plan on selling shoes in the near future when we opened the café.
+Until we discovered Norda: a superbly innovative Quebec shoemaker offering a product with many virtues, starting with its durability.

-We take a look around by answering all the questions we asked ourselves when we discovered the company.
+We take a tour of the thing by answering all the questions that we ourselves asked when we discovered the company.

 Where do these shoes come from?

-From a brand new company called Norda (for north , in Latin), founded by a gang of Montrealers who pooled their forces to create a revolutionary product.
-Decades of experience in shoe manufacturing, design and marketing.
+From a brand new company called Norda (Latin for north ), founded by a gang of Montrealers who pooled their strengths to create a revolutionary product.
+That's decades of experience in shoe manufacturing, design and marketing.

 Other than the company being based here, what's so special about them?

-They are designed for high performance and to be very durable.
+They’re designed for high performance and to be very durable.
 “Most trail shoes literally break down after 300 or 400 km.
-Ours can last well beyond that,” assures Nick Martire, one of the co-founders of the brand.
+Ours can last well beyond that,” assures Nick Martire, one of the brand’s co-founders.

 What is their secret?